amrlabib/javascript-essentials/README.md

 # Javascript Essentials, How and Why

 ## Why this repository ?
-* This repository contains concise explanation and examples to some important topics in javascript.
+* This repository contains a concise explanation and examples to some important topics in javascript, everything is explained using examples.

 ---